limingcan562/fecmjs/README.md

 3. support `tree shaking`, in order to reduce the size of the package

 ## Modules
-This tool is currently divided into four modules
 1. [`Date`: some methods for Date wrapping](#Date)
 2. [`Device`: some methods for devices](#Device)
 3. [`Dom`: some methods for `Dom` operations](#Dom)